ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 need to be defined and implemented.
 This approach ensures that microservices remain agnostic to the notification framework.
 Instead, when a point in a user journey is reached which merits a notification, the given microservice publishes an event.
-That event is picked up by the NOS and used to construct a Notification event.
+That event is picked up by the NOS and used to construct a notification event.

 ### Initial Implementation